coste-v/kubernetes_infra_tutorial/README.md

 # Kubernetes hands on tutorial

-In this tutorial we are going to build this very simple workflow on Kubernetes and automate it using Airflow.

 ![Tutorial Use Case](images/intro/use-case.png)

 ## Introduction

-As you can see, we have 3 different pieces of software :
+In this tutorial we are going to build a very simple workflow on Kubernetes and automate it using Airflow.
+This workflow consists of :

-- **redis feeder** : a console task taking 2 arguments (first_name and last_name) and one environment variable (ENVIRONMENT) and pushing those value to a redis server
+- a **redis feeder** task, taking 2 arguments (first_name and last_name) and one environment variable (ENVIRONMENT) and pushing those values to a redis server

-- **redis server** : a redis server storing the first name, last name and environment pushed by the feeder
+- a **redis server**, storing the first name, last name and environment pushed by the feeder

-- **dummy api** : a simple API that will read the first name, last name and environment on the redis server and display it with Flask
+- a simple **dummy api**, reading the first name, last name and environment on the redis server and displaying it with Flask

-We will slowly build those 3 building blocks using a local version of Kubernetes.
-We'll then use an external version of Airflow running on a docker container **out of the kubernetes cluster** to trigger the redis feeder.
+We will slowly build this simple workflow on a local Kubernetes cluster.
+Once done, we'll then use an external instance of Airflow running on a docker container **out of the kubernetes cluster** to trigger the redis feeder.

-This is our expected result :
+Hopefully, this will be our expected result :

 ![Expected Result](images/intro/expected-result.png)